yuxiny3357/sep10-freedom-project/blog/entry06.md

 I [bootstrap](https://getbootstrap.com/) to help make a navbar for my website.
 It made mt website more easy to navigate and move around.
 I also used [google fonts}(https://fonts.google.com/) to add more personality to my projects, so the fonts wouldn't all look the same.

 ## Examples
+Starter Code

+At first, my navbar looked very plain and simple.
+I experimented with colors, spacing, and transparency to improve the design.

+Updated Version

+This made the navbar look more modern and futuristic while matching the overall website theme.

+## Engineering Design Process

+Right now, I am focusing on improving and organizing my website design.
+I am planning where each section should go, how users will navigate through the site, and how to make the layout visually appealing.
+I am also adding more detail to my future technology section and improving the styling of my cards, fonts, and images.

+I am continuing to experiment with A-Frame by creating hologram-style animations and testing different lighting effects.
+I also plan to improve my responsive design so the website works better on phones and tablets.
+This stage is important because it helps turn my ideas into a polished and interactive website.

+Skills

+Coding Skills

+I improved my coding skills by learning how to use HTML, CSS, Bootstrap, and A-Frame to create and style webpages.

+Creativity

+I used creativity to design futuristic technology ideas and create a theme that matched the overall concept of graphic design and innovation.

+Problem Solving

+When parts of my code did not work correctly, I experimented with different solutions and tested changes until I fixed the problem.

+Research Skills

+I researched tutorials, documentation, and examples online to learn how to create layouts, animations, and 3D scenes.

+## Next Steps

+My next step is to continue improving the design and functionality of my website.
+I want to add more animations, improve transitions between sections, and make the website feel smoother and more interactive.
+I also plan to add more detail to the future technology ideas and continue practicing with A-Frame to create more advanced 3D elements.

+Finally, I will review my website carefully, fix any remaining issues, and prepare to present my project clearly and confidently.

 [Previous](entry04.md) | [Next](entry06.md)